dog-girl-juno/Junos-dot-files/README.md

-# junos-i3-configs
+# Juno's dot files
-My custom i3 config files for i3WM.
+My custom dot files that I use on arch with i3.

-1) install icons.ttf as well as MonofurNerdFont to your font folder.
-These are required for the icons to display correctly
+1) install MonofurNerdFont from nerd fonts to your font folder.
+This is the font i use, and it is required for the icons to display correctly, including those cute little pawprints!
 2) move i3status config to ~/.config/i3status/ and rename to "config"
 3) move i3 config to ~/.config/i3/ and rename to "config"
 4) refresh i3, and the changes should take effect.